wildmanwong/WaterQualityData/README.md

 Current Status: splitting and uploading files using 7-zip

-Directory smallData - only contains the following data (423M entries):
+The files only contains the following data (423M entries):
 - OrganizationFormalName
 - ActivityStartDate
 - ActivityLocation/LatitudeMeasure